mranv/notesondocker/README.md

 Access and modify files in the `/data` directory, persisting data between host and container.

- Here is a README.md file with instructions on how to persist data on an Ubuntu Docker container:

 ```md
 # Persisting Data on the Ubuntu Docker Container